gilmerino/coursera_practical-ML_project/assessment.md

 >model_rf
 ```

-The model predictions and the accuraci of it are
+The model predictions and their accuracy are
 ```
 >predict_rf<-predict(model_rf,test)
 >confusionMatrix(test$classe,predict_rf)